-As an international economic department we are preparing for a future trade policy to help Northern Ireland businesses make the most of the trade opportunities around the world, contributing to a growing economy and creating prosperity for communities up and down the UK.
+Welsh businesses and exporters are already seizing opportunities and proudly selling products around the globe.
+As an international economic department we are preparing for an independent trade policy to help Welsh businesses make the most of new trade opportunities, contributing to a growing economy and creating prosperity for communities up and down the UK.

-Secretary of State for Northern Ireland, James Brokenshire MP, said:
+Secretary of State for Wales, Alun Cairns said:

-The UK Government supports trade and investment in all parts of the UK, to share trade promotion activity to support Northern Ireland businesses.
+The UK Government supports trade and investment in all parts of the UK, to share trade promotion activity to support Welsh businesses.

 Also published today is the UK Government’s Customs Bill White Paper, which sets out plans to legislate for the standalone customs, VAT and excise regimes the UK will need once it leaves the EU.

 In August the UK Government set out its proposals for an ambitious new customs relationship with the EU and confirmed that, regardless of the outcome of negotiations, the UK would need new customs laws in place by March 2019.
 Responding to calls from businesses for continuity, today’s White Paper confirms that the UK’s new legislation will, as far as possible, replicate the effect of existing EU customs laws.

 In addition, while the Government has repeatedly said that we are confident that a positive deal can be reached with the EU, it is only prudent we prepare for every possible outcome.
 Therefore, the paper covers provisions for the implementation of customs, VAT and excise regimes in the event that no deal is reached, and sets out the steps the Government would take to minimise disruption for businesses and travellers.
 It also enables the UK to prepare for a range of negotiated outcomes including an implementation period.

 The Customs Bill will give the UK the power to: